ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 ## **Easier authentication**

 An exciting part of this release has been a big rewrite of the authentication protocol.
-While it is version compatible with the previous versions it has also some important new functions which make it easier to work with rtweet and the twitter API in different ways.
+While it is compatible with previous rtweet authentication methods it has also some important new functions which make it easier to work with rtweet and the twitter API in different ways.

 ### Different ways to authenticate

 If you just want to test the package, use the default authentication `auth_setup_default()` that comes with rtweet.
 If you use it for one or two days you won't notice any problem.

-If you want to use the package for more than a couple of days, I recommend you to set up your own token via `rtweet_user()`.
+If you want to use the package for more than a couple of days, I recommend you set up your own token via `rtweet_user()`.
 It will open a window to authenticate via the authenticated account in your default browser.
 This authentication won't allow you to do everything but it will avoid running out of requests and being rate-limited.